Session 9/15Page 6/10 Insecure ambivalent attachment behaviour

 PROFESSIONAL CARE TOWARDS AMBIVALENT CHILD BEHAVIOUR

-If a baby needs care – and at the same time is very afraid of caregivers – closeness and trust becomes a problem, and regulating emotional distance and closeness becomes a problem.
-These children suffer much and you should focus on making them feel secure by:
+If a child or teenager needs care – and at the same time is very afraid of caregivers – closeness and trust becomes a problem, and regulating emotional distance and closeness becomes a problem.
+These children suffer very much and you should focus on making them feel secure by:

 - Being kind, but also very firm.
 Do not punish the child, insist calmly on your demands and conditions.